BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down

+#### **The cure to infinite scrolling**

+I am undergoing a personal renaissance of the pencil at the moment.
+I’m finding that handwritten pencil working can be a lot more efficient than going straight to the keyboard.
+The require a few reasons why this is proving to be the case.
+One of the most interesting is simply that writing a note on a piece of paper is a finite process.
+At some point you will either run out of things to write or paper to write them on.

+This is a great advantage to me because I generally combine the worst traits of a perfectionist and a ditherer simultaneously.
+I can spend ages revisiting and rewriting a document that is already as good as it was ever going to be.
+I think this is a special case of the problem of infinite scrolling.
+Just as you never get to the end of a social media thread, you never get to the point where a document can’t be further enhanced.
+In my case, the result of this is a huge number of very nearly finished bits of writing.

+I’m not sure where this is going to end up.
+I am beginning to wonder whether I should do at least the first draft of any substantial bit of writing in writing.
+Maybe that is taking it too far.
+But I’ve already decided that I am no longer going to use electronic to-do list.
+For those at least, the extra work of writing them out is rewarded by preventing the to-do list from getting too long.

+I will be giving this more thought overcoming weeks.

 #### **My distraction free morning routine**

 So for the last couple of weeks my morning routine has been to read 3 pages of French and write a few sentences in French.
 I rather optimistically call this my “journal en français”.
 If I have time I get AI to translate it and correct it.